 GREEN RICE TRACING TRAY

-You can either pour your tracing filler into the tray, or you can make it interesting by adding paper for a color pop.
+You can either pour your tracing filler into the tray or make it interesting by adding paper for a color pop.
 Here, I placed white cardstock under a clear tray.
 (You can also choose a complimentary color paper, like red or orange, for added contrast.)

-Follow the recipe for RAINBOW DYED RICE below to make shades of green rice.
+Follow the recipe for the rainbow rice below to make shades of green rice.

 RAINBOW RICE TRACING TRAY